gsheppar/Prisma-SD-WAN-Base/README.md

  - pip install -r requirements.txt

 ### Examples of usage:
- Please generate your API token and add it to cloudgenix_settings.py
+ Please generate your service account and add it to prismasase_settings.py

  - ./base.py